hyperledger/anoncreds-spec/spec/data_flow_setup.md

-If a DID-based messaging protocol, such as [DIDComm](https://identity.foundation/didcomm-messaging/spec/) is used between the AnonCreds participants (the [[ref: issuer]], [[ref: holder]] and [[ref: verifier]]) the DIDs used for messaging are not used at all in AnonCreds.
-Such DIDs are used only to facilitate secure messaging between the participants to enable the issuing of credentials and the presentation of proofs.
+If a DID-based messaging protocol, such as [DIDComm](https://identity.foundation/didcomm-messaging/spec/) is used between the AnonCreds participants (the [[ref: issuer]], [[ref: holder]] and [[ref: verifier]]) the use of DIDs for messaging is independent of their use (or not) in the publishing AnonCreds objects.
+Such DIDs are used to facilitate secure messaging between the participants to enable the issuing of credentials and the presentation of proofs.

 :::